NguyenPhuDuc307/dependency-injection/README.md

-# Use dependency injection in .NET
+# Part 6: Use dependency injection in .NET

 >.NET supports the dependency injection (DI) software design pattern, which is a technique for achieving [Inversion of Control (IoC)](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#dependency-inversion) between classes and their dependencies.
 Dependency injection in .NET is a built-in part of the framework, along with configuration, logging, and the options pattern.
 This guide is compiled based on [Get started with ASP.NET Core MVC](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-8.0&tabs=visual-studio-code) by `Microsoft`.